B3d3vtvng/pytocpp/README.md

 ## Introduction

 This Project has been a dream of mine for about half a year now.
 Do not take this project and especially the code too serious as this is nothing but a toy project.
-I would be happy about tips for absolutely everything because this is my first real big project and I am the complete opposite of experienced.
+I would be happy about tipps for absolutely everything because this is my first real big project and I am the complete opposite of experienced.

 ## Features